illinois-cs419/illinois-cs419.github.io/index.md

 ## Lectures ##
 Lecture is held in 1404 Siebel Center on MWF 9-9:50am

+## Discussion Sections ##
+We will not use discussion sections this semester...you only need to attend lecture.

 ## Assignments ##
 See the [Assignments page](/assignments) for more details.